Aaishpra/maple/README.md

 # maple
-Maple is a web-chat application used for communitcatng with your friends Made using django.
+Maple is a Web-based chat application used for communitcatng with your friends Made using django.